Plant Based on a Budget Challenge - 2 People - Week 2

 Bake for 35 minutes, uncovered.
 Enjoy!

 Breakfast: Oatmeal with maple syrup and banana divided

 Though this looks a lot like the lentil soup from last week, it’s definitely different.
 I actually think I favor this soup more!
 It’s got the added barley which is somewhat of a super grain, and a really nice flavor from the thyme and lemon.

 Lentil Barley Soup

-1 tbsp oil 2 cloves garlic, finely chopped 1 onion, chopped 2-3 medium carrots, peeled and chopped 2 stalks celery, chopped 6 cups water 3 bouillon cubes 1 cup lentils, rinsed 1/2 cup pearl barley 1 tbsp tomato paste (optional) 1 1/2 tsp dried thyme 1 tsp curry powder 1 tbsp fresh lemon juice
+1 tablespoon oil 2 cloves garlic, finely chopped 1 onion, chopped 2-3 medium carrots, peeled and chopped 2 stalks celery, chopped 6 cups water 3 bouillon cubes 1 cup lentils, rinsed ½ cup pearl barley 1 tablespoon tomato paste (optional) 1 ½ teaspoon dried thyme 1 teaspoon curry powder 1 tablespoon fresh lemon juice